Dale Earnhardt Jr.: 2012

-The following week at Daytona, a last lap crash resulted in a 15th-place finish for Earnhardt but still kept his streak of being the only driver to finish every single lap in every race.
-Earnhardt backed up with a couple of Top 5 finishes, finishing 4th at both Loudon and Indianapolis, where he gained the points lead for the first time since 2004, after points leader Matt Kenseth was taken out in a late race crash.
-Back at Pocono, Earnhardt was running in the 2nd position, but a break in the transmission sent the 88 to the garage, but he came back out 18 laps down and finished 32nd, due to rain that came and ended the race and a late race wreck involving Jimmie Johnson, Matt Kenseth, and Denny Hamlin.
-His streak of completing on the lead lap came to an end, but he still maintained the points lead with 5 races until the chase cutoff.
-At Watkins Glen, Earnhardt had a steady Top 10 going in the final laps but a late race spin resulted in a 28th-place finish, this would drop the 88 team from 1st to 4th in the points.
+The following week at Daytona, a last-lap crash resulted in a fifteenth-place finish for Earnhardt, but he still kept his streak of being the only driver to finish every single lap in every race.
+Earnhardt backed up with a couple of top-five finishes, finishing fourth at both Loudon and Indianapolis, where he gained the points lead for the first time since 2004 after points leader Matt Kenseth was taken out in a late-race crash.
+Back at Pocono, Earnhardt was running in the second position, but a break in the transmission sent the 88 to the garage.
+But he came back out eighteen laps down and finished 32nd, due to rain that came and ended the race and a late race wreck involving Jimmie Johnson, Matt Kenseth, and Denny Hamlin.
+His streak of completing on the lead lap came to an end, but he still maintained the points lead with five races until the chase cutoff.
+At Watkins Glen, Earnhardt had a steady Top 10 going in the final laps, but a late race spin resulted in a 28th-place finish, which would drop the No. 88 team from first to fourth in the points.

 Returning to Michigan for the Pure Michigan 400, Earnhardt had to start in 42nd place after a crash in practice forced him to move to a backup car.
 He led for a number of laps mid-race and finished on the lead lap in 4th place.
 Earnhardt, Ryan Newman and Kasey Kahne also escaped engine difficulties that plagued Jimmie Johnson, Jeff Gordon, and Tony Stewart.
-At Bristol Motor Speedway, Earnhardt started 16th after a qualifying rainout; he led 13 laps in the race before pit road penalties resulted in a 12th-place finish.
-The finish locked him into the 2012 Chase for the Sprint Cup, alongside Greg Biffle, and teammate Jimmie Johnson.
-At Atlanta Motor Speedway, Earnhardt went a lap down early but recovered to earn a 7th-place finish.
+At Bristol Motor Speedway, Earnhardt started 16th after a qualifying rainout; he led thirteen laps in the race before pit road penalties resulted in a twelfth-place finish.
+The finish locked him into the 2012 Chase for the Sprint Cup, alongside Greg Biffle and teammate Jimmie Johnson.
+At Atlanta Motor Speedway, Earnhardt went a lap down early but recovered to earn a seventh-place finish.
 The following week at Richmond International Raceway, Earnhardt earned his first pole of the season.
-He would go on to lead 69 laps, but a late race pit stop resulted in the 88 team getting a 14th-place finish, and being seeded 7th in the standings.
-In the first race of the chase at Chicagoland Speedway, Earnhardt finished 8th despite having to start at the rear of the field due to an engine change.
-Finishes of 13th and 11th at Loudon and Dover left the 88 team 7th in the standings.
+He would go on to lead 69 laps, but a late race pit stop resulted in the 88 team getting a fourteenth place finish, and being seeded seventh in the standings.
+In the first race of the chase at Chicagoland Speedway, Earnhardt finished eighth despite having to start at the rear of the field due to an engine change.
+Finishes of thirteenth and eleventh at Loudon and Dover left the 88 team seventh in the standings.